Top 9 AI Productivity Tools for Digital Workflow Management

 • Action item extraction – Pull tasks directly from meeting notes.

-• Workspace Q&A – Answer questions by searching your pages and databases.
+• Workspace Q&A– Answer questions by searching through your pages and databases.

-• Database automation – Auto-generate summaries, tags, or categories in large lists.
+• Database automation – Auto-fill summaries, tags, or categories in large databases used in project management.

-• Enterprise research – For higher plans, search across connected apps and get answers with citations.
+• Connected search – On eligible plans, search connected apps and get answers with citations.

 Pros